flatpak/flatpak-github-actions/README.md

     The repository used to fetch the runtime when the user download the Flatpak bundle.

     By default it's set to https://flathub.org/repo/flathub.flatpakrepo

+- `meson-args`

+    The args passed to meson to configure your app.
+Typically this is `-Dprofile=development`.

+- `flatpak-module`

+    The module name of your app.
+This is used to know which modules are dependencies and which are not.